 - Report issues.
 In order to keep this community a valuable place for all participants, we reserve the right to suspend or terminate participation for any participant who violates these rules.
 If you have questions or witness a breach of these community guidelines, contact us.

 This site is provided as a service for the participants of the AgeTech Collaborative from AARP.
-AARP is not responsible for the opinions and information posted on this site by others.
+AARP is not responsible for the opinions and information posted on this site or stated in community events by others.
 We disclaim all warranties with regard to information posted on this site, whether posted by AARP or any third party; this disclaimer includes all implied warranties of merchantability and fitness.
 In no event shall AARP be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.

 You must abide by all applicable laws (including local, state, foreign and national laws, rules, and regulations) in your use of this site, including those related to data privacy and the transmission of technical or personal data and U.S. or international export embargoes, prohibitions, or restrictions.